-- Convene a science leadership retreat to identify criteria for onboarding, continuing and phasing out research themes

-- Date: July 2021

-- Responsibility: PMEL leadership

-- Develop a process for reviewing PMEL science, technology and emerging topics on an annual basis.

-- Date: First iteration of the process to be developed by July 2021,

-- Responsibility: PMEL leadership

-- Conduct first review of PMEL research themes

-- Date: 2021

-- Responsibility: PMEL leadership

-- Increase use of Transition Plans to document plans for transitioning R&D into operations, applications, commercialization, and other uses.

-- Date: Ongoing

-- Responsibility: PMEL leadership and Pls.
+- Convene a science leadership retreat to identify criteria for onboarding, continuing and phasing out research themes - Date: Completed.
+Developed a governance structure in August of 2021 to include Management Team (M-team), the Executive team (E-team), and the Directors team (D-team). - Responsibility: PMEL leadership - Develop a process for reviewing PMEL science, technology and emerging topics on an annual basis. - Date: Completed.
+In May 2022 E-team developed criteria for transitioning research themes and programs according to science priority. - Responsibility: PMEL leadership - Conduct first review of PMEL research themes - Date: Completed May 2022 - Responsibility: PMEL leadership - Increase use of Transition Plans to document plans for transitioning R&D into operations, applications, commercialization, and other uses. - Date: Intended to be ongoing, Completed 5 (3 saildrone, 1 Oculus, 1 for State of the Climate report) transition plans in 2022 - Responsibility: PMEL leadership and PIs.